-Looking out through a small porthole, flyers can see parts of our plane, but mostly see clouds.
+Looking out through a small porthole, flyers can see parts of their plane, but mostly see clouds.
 Sometimes the clouds are white as your grandfather’s hair while other times they are puffed up like a boxer’s bruised right eye.
-They take fantastic shapes, but, at this moment, look suspiciously like the mushrooms growing in my back yard this last Spring.

-The terra firma of the Dominican Republic fills my porthole as we fly over and begin our descent.
+The terra firma of the Dominican Republic fills my porthole as we fly over the island and begin our descent.
 Instructions for landing are given over a sound system in Spanish and English.
 We are thanked for our compliance, urged to take all our belongings with us, go through Customs, enjoy our trip and fly United again.

-This island is large, with plenty of water, and grows cocoa, tobacco, sugarcane, coffee, rice, beans, bananas,potatoes,corn,cattle,pigs, chickens, eggs, and the surrounding sea has plenty of fish.
-I see Dominican Republic stickers on clusters of bananas sold in my back home grocery.
+This island is large, with plenty of water, and grows everything, and the surrounding sea has plenty of fish.
 This island is the size of Georgia and is one of the largest of the Caribbean islands, behind Cuba and Jamaica.

 Setting down with a bump, on a wet runway, this ninth Scotttreks trek, has begun.

-I’ll be stepping back into history into the Unesco certified Colonial Zone in Santo Domingo where Spain established its beachhead in the New World.
+I’ll be stepping back into history this trip, jumping into the Unesco certified Colonial Zone in Santo Domingo where Spain established its beachhead in the New World.

 Landing, my travel notebook is empty, waiting to be filled.

 Some of what fills Scotttreks is by choice; but the rest is up to fate and the travel God’s.